matteofiorini92/mindful-reminders/README.md

 ### Content

-Research was conducted into all aspects of the theme of Workforce Wellbeing and Mindfulness, including beneficial techniques and Colour Therapy.
+Much research was conducted into the theme of Workforce Wellbeing and Mindfulness to ensure the viability of this project in providing clear and substantial value to the intended user.

-Content to create the Mindful Tips and other research used building the site have been cited from the resources below:
+Content to create the Mindful Tips and other research used in building the site have been cited from the resources below:

 - [Very Well Mind](https://www.verywellmind.com/abdominal-breathing-2584115)
 - [Respiratory Cram](https://respiratorycram.com/best-breathing-exercises/)